 Just like our summer months here in Terre Haute, energy efficiency remains a sizzling topic.
-If you’re like other homeowners working on home improvement projects, you know just how valuable adding “green” products to your home can be.
+If you’re like other homeowners working on home renovation projects, you understand just how valuable it is to add “green” products to your home.

 According to the U.S. Environmental Protection Agency (EPA), since the ENERGY STAR program began, American families and businesses have saved $297 billion on utility bills and prevented more than 2.1 billion metric tons of greenhouse gas emissions with help from ENERGY STAR.

-The easiest way to tell which products are energy efficient is by spotting the blue ENERGY STAR® label on the product’s packaging.
+The easiest way to tell which products are energy efficient is by looking for the blue ENERGY STAR® label on the product’s package or website.
 Products earn ENERGY STAR certification when they’ve met certain efficiency requirements determined by the EPA.

-Those numbers are very convincing, and our Terre Haute Showroom has what you need to achieve similar results in your own home.
+Those numbers are pretty convincing, and our Terre Haute Showroom has what you need to achieve similar results in your own home.
 A variety of things make Pella windows and doors stand out:

-glass options block up to 95 percent of UV rays from the sun.
+- Our triple-pane glass options block up to 95 percent of the sun’s UV rays.

-Aside from window replacement, other appliances – big and small – can add some “green” to your home.
-For example, upgrading a pre-1994 washing machine with an ENERGY STAR-certified model can save a homeowner $40 a year on energy bills will save on average 1,300 gallons over its lifetime, according to ENERGY STAR.
+Besides window replacement, other appliances – big and small – can add a little “green” to your home.
+For example, upgrading a pre-1994 washing machine with an ENERGY STAR-certified model can save a homeowner $40 a year on energy bills will save on average 1,300 gallons over its lifetime, according to ENERGY STAR's website on dishwashers.

 For a low cost way to save, simply change your light bulbs.
-ENERGY STAR certified light bulbs will use 70 to 90 percent less energy than traditional incandescent bulbs and are an easy way to put the cash that would be spent on utility bills back into your pocket.
-And while we’re on the subject of lighting…a wonderful alternative to using artificial lighting is maximizing the natural light in your home.
-Windows let in natural daylight, so you don’t have to have as many lights on all day.
-Open up those blinds instead of flipping the light switch.
+ENERGY STAR certified light bulbs will use 70 to 90 percent less energy than standard incandescent bulbs and are an easy way to put the cash that would be spent on utility bills back into your wallet.
+And while we’re on the subject of lighting…a great alternative to using artificial lighting is maximizing the natural light sources in your home.
+Windows bring in natural daylight, so you don’t have to have as many lights on all day.
+Open up those shades instead of flipping the light switch.